Diocese of Green Bay: 1800 to 1868

 Catholic jurisdiction for the new Wisconsin Territory passed to the Diocese of Bardstown in 1808, then the Diocese of Cincinnati in 1821.
 The first new Catholic church in the Green Bay area in over 100 years was constructed in Fort Howard in 1825.
 Its parishioners included many French Canadians living in the settlement.

 The next church to be constructed in the Green Bay area was St. John the Evangelist.
-Founded by Reverend Samuel Mazzuchelli in 1831; it is the longest continuously used church in Wisconsin.
+Founded by Samuel Mazzuchelli in 1831; it is the longest continuously used church in Wisconsin.
 In 1833, the new Diocese of Detroit assumed jurisdiction over the area.
 St. John Nepomucene Parish in Little Chute was founded in 1836.

 In November 1843, Pope Gregory XVI erected the Diocese of Milwaukee, taking its territory from the Diocese of Detroit.
 The new diocese covered all of the Wisconsin Territory, including part of present-day Minnesota.
 Other early parishes in the Green Bay area included: